Fortnite Festival: Monetization and music selection

 A variety of songs are featured in Fortnite Festival.
 These include ones from popular artists (e.g. Lady Gaga, Kendrick Lamar, Weezer), as well as original tracks composed by Harmonix and the Epic Games Sound Team.
 While a rotating selection of daily free songs is provided to the player, they also have the option to purchase a song with V-Bucks, Fortnite's in-game currency.
 Each song costs 500 V-Bucks, equivalent to $4.50.
 Songs are typically added to the game every week, with most weeks having three or more songs added.
 Some songs can temporarily be obtainable for free by completing challenges, like "Holiday" by Green Day, which was available in the summer of 2024.
 Due to the dynamic approach to the song library, the developers can add songs at any time, such as the release of three singles from Billie Eilish's album Hit Me Hard and Soft on the same day as its release in May 2024.

 Seasons and collaborations

 Fortnite Festival features in-game "seasons," which are themed around specific featured artists and adjust in-game material accordingly.
-Seasons utilize a battle pass system called the Music Pass (formerly the Festival Pass), which allows players to unlock additional songs and cosmetics based on the season's featured artist.
+Seasons use a battle pass system called the Music Pass (formerly the Festival Pass), which allows players to unlock additional songs and cosmetics based on the season's featured artist.
 For example, the Metallica season brought the songs "Nothing Else Matters" and "Enter Sandman" to the in-game shop, while "One" was initially exclusive to the Festival Pass.
 Additional collaborations include skins and instruments based on the Coachella music festival in April 2024, and a collaboration with Fender that brought the Fender Stratocaster and Precision Bass to the shop in March 2024.
 With the release of Season 6 in November 2024, the Festival Pass was rebranded as the Music Pass and made possible to level up in any Fortnite experience.